gqswang/cloud-mdk-samples/Showcase_Apps/AICoreApp/MDKGenAI.mdkproject/README.md

 ## Getting Started
 ### Prerequisites
-1. Create an instance of SAP AI Core and then create a Service Key.
+1. Create an instance of SAP AI Core and then create a service key.

 * Refer to the following tutorials for details on how to set up SAP AI Core and SAP AI Launchpad:
 - https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html